 - any activity that requires clinical judgment of a pharmacist.

 Identification in Pharmacy

 The public must be able to distinguish between a pharmacist and pharmacy technician.
 A pharmacy technician shall wear identification stating they are a pharmacy technician and they must identify themselves verbally in any telephone or electronic communication as a pharmacy technician.
-The pharmacy technician is required to also post their certification ("blue card") in the same location as the pharmacists’ licenses.
+The pharmacy technician is required to also post their license ("blue card") in the same location as the pharmacists’ licenses.